 Easily grown in average, medium to wet, well-drained soil in full sun to part shade.
-Prefers consistently moist, fertile, humusy soils.
+Prefers constantly moist, alkaline soils.
 Intolerant of drought.
 Appreciates part shade in hot climates.
-Variegated foliage may scorch in full sun, particularly if soils are allowed to dry.
-Propagate by dividing clumps in spring.
-Although this plant freely self-seeds, foliage variegation of the new plants may not come true, so prompt deadheading of spent flower plumes is generally advisable.
+Propagate by seed or by dividing clumps in early spring.
+Freely self-seeds.
 With sufficient moisture, foliage may remain attractive throughout the growing season.
 If foliage depreciates in summer, cut back hard to promote new growth.